kkcrouch808/kkcrouch808.github.io/essays/AI-Useage.md

 ### Essays

 I used ChatGPT to support the writing of my essays.
-AI helped me refine my ideas, improve clarity, and organize my explanations.
-I usually included the essay instructions, the technical essay guide, and my own notes in the prompt.
-Example prompts included asking whether my essay followed the requirements or requesting help improving professionalism and flow.
-All final writing decisions were made by me.
+AI helped me with: Helping me refine my thoughts and points on the examples, so that my explanations were clearer and more complete.
+Providing editorial feedback on structure, clarity, and tone.
+The AI tools supported me in brainstorming, drafting, and polishing my work.
+An example prompt would include the essay instructions, the technical essay guide, any thoughts or additional information needed and a simple prompt: “based off of this information, make a draft for my essay”, “does my essay follow the requirements and instructions”, “make my essay sound more professional”

 ---

 ### Final Project

-For the final project, Mānoa RoomieMatch, I used both ChatGPT and GitHub Copilot heavily.
-Copilot was especially effective for web development tasks such as UI updates, profile pages, and navigation fixes.
-I often asked Copilot to draft an initial solution and then refined it through smaller, specific changes.
-ChatGPT was mainly used to explain errors and answer conceptual questions.
-In some cases, Copilot suggested multiple approaches, which helped me choose a better solution before implementing it.
+For my final project, I used mainly ChatGPT and CoPilot, although I experimented with AntiGravity and found it to be too new to be useful.
+CoPilot is very good at working on websites when you use it correctly and found myself using it heavily for maximum efficiency.
+I used ChatGPT to explain concepts and errors to me and had it answer any quick questions I had.
+However, sometimes my questions were too specific to my project and CoPilot would do a great job answering them.
+When working on Mānoa RoomieMatch, I would make CoPilot draft what I needed first, then work on small, specific tasks.
+Sometimes I would ask it for input and go back and forth with CoPilot to figure out the best way of going about a task.
+It usually had great ideas and gave multiple ways of doing tasks and once I liked a plan it was easy to ask it to complete it for me.
+Example of CoPilot prompt:
+- “I would like to update the "View profile" it seems like it is not fully accurate.
+I removed the smoking, drinking, and pets a while ago but it still seems to show up across the website like in the filter tool too.
+I need those removed everywhere.
+Also, the interests are currently showing green boxes with no text.
+Let me know if you neeed clarification”
+- “Currently, when a user makes a new account, they are prompted with the lifestyle survey to complete.
+After the new user completes the survey, I want the user to be prompted with the edit profile page.
+Do you have any other suggestions”
+- "What do you think about adding a filter and sort tool to browse matches page? what suggestions do you have?
+I feel that sorting by gender and dorm prefrence would be most useful"

 ---

 ### Learning a Concept or Tutorial

-When learning new concepts, I mainly used ChatGPT.
-It was helpful for breaking down complex topics into simpler explanations.
-I often asked ChatGPT to explain concepts using analogies or very simple language.
-This made topics like React state, functional programming, and Next.js routing easier to understand.
-For longer tutorials, I preferred YouTube, but AI was useful for quick clarification.
+For learning concepts, I mainly used ChatGPT.
+ChatGPT is great at explaining basic concepts and I could even customize how I wanted the explanation.
+If the explanation was too complex for me to understand, I could simply add a “explain this to me like I’m 15” or “add analogies” or “explain in one paragraph using very simple terms”.
+I could also ask questions about these concepts like it was my tutor.
+I found that tutorials are best on YouTube unless it's something simple like terminal commands.

 ---